-As senior residents, actively participate in monthly Clinical Pathology Quality Assurance Committee meetings, learning how to identify and report on a variety of QA monitors (case turnaround time, mislabeled/unlabeled specimens, clotted specimens, etc.).
+Participate in monthly Pathology Quality Assurance Committee meetings, learning how to identify and report on a variety of QA monitors (case turnaround time, mislabeled/unlabeled specimens, clotted specimens, etc.).

 Residents show ability to locate, appraise, and assimilate evidence from scientific studies related to patients’ health care problems, including:

-Perform literature search and review to find relevant scientific references to aid in the workup of LN/BM/Flow problems (computer-based searches).
+Perform literature search and review to find relevant scientific references to aid solving quality control and quality assurance problems.

-Obtain and incorporate information about their patient population (via COPATH computer searches and medical records chart review) for clinicopathologic study of selected diseases.
+Obtain and incorporate information about their patient population (via COPATH computer searches and medical records chart review) for clinicopathologic study of selected diseases and problems.

-Residents demonstrate competency in the use of information technology to manage information, access on-line medical information, and support their own education, including:
+Residents demonstrate competency to perform with information technology to manage information, access on-line medical information, and support their own education, including: